-Tests: There will be four 50-minute in class tests which are tentatively scheduled for and a comprehensive final exam (Saturday, 12/19/2009, 8:00AM-10:00AM).
+One Friday, July 16, 2010 there will be a comprehensive final exam given in class.

 If you are unable for any reason (illness, family emergency, military commitment, etc.) to take the test or exam at these times you must notify me before the test is given.
 A make-up test or exam will be scheduled at a mutually convenient time.